There has been so much chat on my social media feeds about last week’s mini heatwave.

 Despite the grey, moody skies overhead, the boys and I had a carpet picnic, surrounded by spring blooms.

-These delicious biscuits are so simple to make, but look so beautiful decorated with edible spring flowers.
+These delicious biscuits are so simple to make, they're delicious when served plain — but look so beautiful decorated with edible spring flowers.

 Ingredients